asc-es-iot/asc-esp32-iot-board/modules/w25qxx/README.md

         if (flash.writeStr(addr, s)) {
                 Serial.println("LOG: Done");
         } else {
-                Serial.println("ERROR: Couldnt write");
+                Serial.println("ERROR: Couldn't write");
         }
 }
 ```
 `writeStr` is a utility function similar to `readStr`, responsible for writing a string.
-1. `s.trim()` removed spaces from the left and right ends of the string
+1. `s.trim()` removes spaces from the left and right ends of the string
-2. `flash.eraseSelection(addr, s.length() + 1)` erases enough bytes in the flash
+2. `flash.eraseSelection(addr, s.length() + 1)` starts from the address to which
-memory to store the string, starting from the address to which we plan to write.
+we plan to write and erases sufficient number of bytes in the flash memory to store the string.
 3. `flash.writeStr(addr, s)` writes the string `s` to address `addr`, and returns
 a boolean value describing success or failure, similar to readStr.